sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-nlq.rst

 Generative AI NLQ Processor And Apps
 =======

-The following table enlists the OpenAI powered processor and application for NLQ (Natural Language Query) available in Fire Insights :
+The following table enlists the OpenAI powered processor and application for NLQ (Natural Language Query) available in Sparkflows :

 .. list-table::
    :widths: 40 60